Appendicitis is the inflammation of your appendix – a small, finger-like pouch in your gut wall.

 - sudden onset of severe nausea/vomiting

-- Do not perform heavy lifting or strenuous activity until you have been seen at your checkup appointment
+- Do not do any heavy lifting or strenuous activity until you have been seen at your check-up appointment.

 - In most cases, pain felt after surgery should be minimal after the first few days.

-- Your surgeon will provide you with a prescription for pain medication.
-Use this only if you are having pain that you would consider moderate to severe.
+- Your surgeon will provide you with a prescription for pain relief medicines.